jinxianyap/data-anno/README.md

-A tool for carrying out segmentation review and annotation work on user data collected from e-KYC sessions.
+A tool for carrying out segmentation review, image labelling and data annotation on user data collected from e-KYC sessions.

 ## Guide to Setting Up Locally
 ```bash